15 Something Borrowed Ideas for Your Wedding Day

 If you’re starting to think about your ‘something borrowed,’ you’re in luck!
 There are a variety of extra-special something borrowed ideas to incorporate into your wedding day.
 From wearing a veil that was passed down to donning a family member’s piece of jewelry, here are a few thoughtful ideas to kick off your search for inspiration.

-Creative something borrowed ideas for your wedding
+6 Creative something borrowed ideas for you to wear

-Perhaps the most popular way to incorporate something borrowed into your wedding is through attire.
+Perhaps the most popular way to incorporate something borrowed tradition into your wedding is through attire.
 This could include wearing the dress or veil that your mother or grandmother wore, tucking the pocket square of your father or grandfather into your suit, or wearing the shoes of your best friend down the aisle.
 Nothing is more touching to a beloved friend or family member than reusing a part of their special day in your very own wedding.

-One of our absolute favorite something borrowed wedding ideas is to take a piece of an heirloom tablecloth, a vintage dress, or any meaningful fabric and sew it into the lining of your wedding dress or suit.
+One of our absolute favorite ideas for something borrowed is to take a piece of an heirloom tablecloth, a vintage dress, or any meaningful fabric and sew it into the lining of your wedding dress or suit.
 You could also use the same material to create a fresh and modern new accessory like a clutch if that’s more your style.
 This method allows you to incorporate pieces of that fabric into your big day while allowing you to have your own unique attire.

 Similarly, incorporating a relative’s or friend’s lace into your ceremony can be a beautiful way to pay tribute to that individual.
 This can be an especially gorgeous way to use something borrowed if the lace is vintage or antique.
 You may find lace as part of an old garment or veil, a decorative doily, or a handkerchief.

-Wrapping a piece of lace around your bouquet is a sweet addition to your wedding florist's work, and it includes your family in a unique way that will be so meaningful to them.
+Wrapping a piece of lace around your bouquet is a sweet addition to your wedding florist's work.
+Plus, it includes your family in a unique way that will be so meaningful to them.
 Similarly, have a tailor add the lace added to pocket square or simply wrap it around a boutonniere yourself.
 However, if you don't want to wear or carry the lace, it can also be incorporated into your decor.
 For example, if you have a large lace table runner, you may choose to use it on a display table or as part of the decor for your head table.

 Using the rings of another couple you admire is a beautifully symbolic way to carry their love with you throughout the ceremony.
 Borrowing the rings during the ceremony, you can tie them to your bouquet, wear them on a silk ribbon around your neck, or sew them into your suit jacket pocket.